Introduction

 Figure 6: Weighted average ESG score

-Source: MSCI as of September 30, 2024 in USD.
+Source: MSCI as of 30 September 2025 in USD.

 Figure 7: ESG ratings distribution

-Source: MSCI as of September 30, 2024 in USD.
+Source: MSCI as of 30 September 2025 in USD.

 Corporate Social Responsibility

-NS Partners, as a firm, is committed to being a responsible corporate citizen and strives to have a positive impact on the communities where we live and work.
-In partnership with CC&L Financial Group and its Business Practices Working Group (BPWG), NS Partners recognises that our business practices should consider the impact on our workplace, community and society.
-In addition, through the CC&L Foundation, NS Partners supports philanthropic and volunteering initiatives.
+CC&L Financial Group is committed to being a responsible corporate citizen and strives to have a positive impact on the communities where its employees live and work.
+Its business practices should consider the impact on the workplace, community and society.
+In addition, through Connor, Clark & Lunn Foundation (CC&L Foundation), there is a focus on philanthropic and volunteering initiatives.
+Below is a summary of some of the initiatives undertaken by CC&L Financial Group over the last 12 months.

-We are committed to workforce diversity, promoting equity and creating a culture of inclusion.
-To ensure our people feel a sense of belonging, we strive to foster a culture that unites people of diverse backgrounds and perspectives, in an environment where everyone has the opportunity to achieve personal and professional success.
+To ensure employees feel a sense of belonging, the firms strives to foster a culture that unites people of diverse backgrounds and perspectives, in an environment where everyone has the opportunity to achieve personal and professional success.
+Over the last 12 months, CC&L Financial Group focused on education, communications and events to promote a culture of inclusion, celebration and learning throughout the year.
+Some examples include:

 - Observed and celebrated Black History Month, Lunar New Year, International Women’s Day, LGBTQ2S+ Pride Month and National Day for Truth and Reconciliation.

+CC&L Financial Group believes that actions contribute to the vitality of the environment, and is committed to undertaking initiatives that support ongoing environmental stewardship.
 Over the last 12 months, the Environmental Stewardship Committee has focused on the following initiatives:

-- Provided education on low emission commuting solutions and centralised information on office service amenities to create awareness of environmentally friendly options.
+- Provided education on low-emission commuting solutions and centralised information on office service amenities to create awareness of environmentally friendly options.

-The CC&L Foundation has provided support to a broad range of organizations that focus on promoting a better environment, improving education, advancing science and medicine, creating stronger communities and encouraging the arts.
-Over the last 12 months, CC&L Foundation has supported a broad range of philanthropic and volunteer opportunities, some of which are highlighted below:
+CC&L Financial Group aims to enrich the communities in which its employees live and work by creating opportunities for both philanthropy and volunteerism through CC&L Financial Group and its affiliates in support of causes that are important to clients, employees, partners and stakeholders.
+CC&L Foundation provides support to a broad range of organizations that focus on promoting a better environment, improving education, advancing science and medicine, creating stronger communities and encouraging the arts.
+Over the last 12 months, CC&L Foundation supported a broad range of philanthropic and volunteer opportunities, some of which are highlighted below:

 - Provided support through the Canadian Red Cross and the Jasper Community Team Society to those impacted during the Alberta wildfires.

-- Organised an employee-led Week of Giving campaign focused on strengthening communities, alleviating poverty and addressing food insecurity.
+- Organized an employee-led Week of Giving campaign focused on strengthening communities, alleviating poverty and addressing food insecurity.
 This initiative supported CC&L Financial Group’s community partners, including the United Way.
 This firm-wide initiative has raised almost $8 million over 20+ years.

-- Participated in the CanSupport Dragon Boat race to raise awareness and funds for the Cedars Cancer Foundation to improve the quality of life of cancer patients and support fundamental research initiatives.
+- Participated in the CanSupport Dragon Boat Race to raise awareness and funds for the Cedars Cancer Foundation to improve the quality of life of cancer patients and support fundamental research initiatives.